-Student Electronic Signature Date Student ID (type full name here)
+Student Electronic Signature Student ID

 Note: Please return this document to the Program Director, Dr. Heather Katafiasz (hkatafiasz@uakron.edu), within 15 days after beginning the first course applied to the Marriage and Family Therapy Master's degree.
 This document will be placed in your student file.